Group 21 Rugby League

 Group 21 Rugby League is a local rugby league competition, run under the control of the Country Rugby League.
 It covers the Upper Hunter area of New South Wales, and has three divisions, first grade, reserves and Under 18s.
 For sponsorship reasons, it is known as the Bengalla Group 21 Competition.

 The Scone Thoroughbreds have won the most titles, winning 36 titles, and are considered one of the most successful country rugby league teams.

 In 2006, the Greta-Branxton Colts joined the competition.

 Teams

 Due to the COVID-19 pandemic in Australia the 2020 season did not commence as originally scheduled and was cancelled in mid-June.
 The 2021 season was also cancelled mid-season.

+Eight clubs contest the competition, with six teams competing in First Grade, seven in Reserve Grade, five in Ladies League Tag and four in Under 18s as of 2023.